Why should you move to New Zealand from the US?

 Cost of Living and Healthcare in New Zealand

 Compared with the US, New Zealand has a very similar cost of living, with bigger cities being comparatively more expensive to live in, but with more opportunities.
-You can find more living costs specific information related to the city you’d like to live in New Zealand in the following link from the New Zealand Government.
+You can find more specific information relating to living costs In the city you’d like to live in New Zealand in this link from the New Zealand Government.

 A key difference between New Zealand and the US is that our healthcare system is free or very low cost.

-Healthcare benefits are heavily subsidised by the government and benefit citizens, residence visa holders or work visa holders allowed to work in New Zealand for at least two years.
+Healthcare benefits are heavily subsidised by the government and benefit citizens, residence visa holders or work visa holders who are entitled to work in New Zealand for at least two years.
 You can also choose to get private health insurance.